jagadekmeesala/KHUB_MINIO/README.md

 5. You should see the Minio web console.

+# 4 Obtaining Files from and Storing Files to Minio Storage

-# 4 Obtaining files from and storing files to your Minio storage setup from an application frontend (React.js) and backend (Node.js and Python)
+This guide will walk you through obtaining files from and storing files to your Minio storage setup from an application frontend (React.js) and backend (Node.js and Python).

+## Step 1: Choose Your Approach

-There are a few different ways to obtain files from and store files to your Minio storage setup from an application frontend and backend.
+There are two primary ways to interact with Minio from your application: using the Minio SDK or the Minio REST API.

-One way is to use the Minio SDK.
-The Minio SDK provides a set of APIs that you can use to interact with Minio from your application.
-The Minio SDK is available for a variety of programming languages, including JavaScript, Node.js, and Python.

-Another way to obtain files from and store files to your Minio storage setup is to use the Minio REST API.
-The Minio REST API provides a set of HTTP APIs that you can use to interact with Minio from your application.
-The Minio REST API is accessible from any programming language.

-**Using Minio along with the tech stack you have been learning, that is perform the following operations:**

-- **Create a bucket:**
+## Using the Minio SDK

+# Step 2: Create a Bucket

+To organize your data, create a bucket within your Minio storage setup.

 from minio import Minio

 client = Minio('localhost:9000', access_key='minioadmin', secret_key='minioadmin')

-# Create a bucket
+# Specify the name of the bucket you want to create
 bucket = 'my-bucket'

+# Create the bucket
 client.make_bucket(bucket)

+# Step 3: Upload a File to the Bucket

-- **Upload a file to a bucket:
+Now, you can upload a file to the created bucket.
+For example, we'll upload a file named `my-file.txt`.

 # Upload a file to the bucket
 client.put_object(bucket, 'my-file.txt', open('my-file.txt', 'rb'))

-- **Download a file from a bucket:**
+### Step 4: Download a File from the Bucket

+To retrieve a file from the bucket, you can download it.
+This example downloads `my-file.txt` from the bucket.

 # Download a file from the bucket
 client.fget_object(bucket, 'my-file.txt', 'my-file.txt')

-- **Delete a file from a bucket:**
+# Step 5: Delete a File from the Bucket

+If you want to remove a file from the bucket, you can use the following code.
+This deletes `my-file.txt` from the bucket.

 # Delete a file from the bucket